 Miss Geri was well-liked, spirited, and funny.
-She never failed to remember my name, greet me with a happy smile, and ask if my "silly husband has gotten his mind back."
+She never failed to remember my name, greet me with a happy smile, and ask if my "silly husband" had "gotten his mind back."
 To my sheepish, "Well, no," she would wave her hand, laugh, and exclaim, "Pooh on him, then!"
 It sounded so funny coming from this lovely older lady that I always laughed.
-She would pat my cheek, tell me I was beautiful, and that he must be "blind and dumb.
-Is he deaf, too?"By the time I made my way to "big church", I was prepared with a genuine smile.

 I tend to think of pastor's wives as being doers of good deeds, and she probably did her share.
-The good deeds she performed in that potty-place, though, were little known but ones I will never, ever forget.
-Miss Geri knew my name every time, and she used it, every time.
+The good deeds she performed in that potty-place, though, were little known, but ones I will never forget.
+Miss Geri knew my name, and she used it, every time.
 She gave me acceptance when I needed it more than I can now imagine.
 She offered me humor, and hope, and love.
-I didn't realize it then, but she was pouring out the balm of Gilead and turning that little bathroom into a chapel of healing.
+I didn't realize it then, but she poured out the balm of Gilead and turned that little bathroom into a chapel of healing.

-A few years ago, she moved from our town to be closer to her children, and I missed her terribly.
-A few days ago, she moved to her eternal home, and I imagine heaven (admittedly too marvelous to imagine) is an even brighter, sweeter place with Miss Geri there.
+Eventually, she moved from our town to be closer to her children, and I missed her terribly.
+A few years ago, she moved to her eternal home.
+I imagine heaven (admittedly too marvelous to imagine) is an even brighter, sweeter place with Miss Geri there.

-When I grow up (which should have been a few decades ago) I'd like to be just like Miss Geri.
-She just pretended to discover that bathroom about the same time I did.
-She'd been in that church for years.
+When I grow up (which should have been a few decades ago) I want to be just like Miss Geri.
+She only pretended to discover the bathroom about the same time I did, of course.
+She'd been in our church for years.
 It was no surprise to her.
-She had seen a need, followed it into the little potty-place, and met it with such grace and kindness that it took me years to realize she had come in just for me.
+Miss Geri saw a need, followed it into the little potty-place, and met it with such grace and kindness that it took me years to realize she had come in just for me.

-Do you have a Miss Geri?
-Better yet, why not be the Miss Geri to those in need around you.
+It’s a job we can all embrace, and should.
+Why not be the Miss Geri to those in need around you.
 Humor, hope, and love.
-It was an unbeatable combination that brought healing in the most unlikely of places.
+The unbeatable combination brought healing in the most unlikely of places.